heitorrapela/HalluciDet/README.md

 	pip install pretrainedmodels==0.7.4
 	pip install rich

-# Dataset preparation (Place the dataset same folder as the code for HalluciDet)
+# Dataset preparation (Place the dataset in the same folder as the code for HalluciDet)

-	# if you have already the datastet, you can just create a symbolic link, e.g.: ln -s ./datasets/LLVIP
+	# If you already have the dataset, you can just create a symbolic link, e.g., ln -s ./datasets/LLVIP
 	. root
 	├── datasets
 	└── HalluciDet